ocftw/OpenGovReport14-16/src/jade/md/en/ch-3.md

 ### The Blulu Metrics

 We adopted the Blulu Metrics [^first] created by Lu Chia-hua and ET Blue to analyze the level and the quality of participation.
 The analysis looks into both the composition of participants and the impacts of citizen participation on the overall policy-making process.
-We made some adjustment to the Metrics to make it more suitable for our analysis.
+We made some adjustments to the Metrics to make it more suitable for our analysis.
 Also, to help readers quickly grasp the results of the analysis, the results will be communicated in both commentary and visualized scales.
 The purpose of Blulu Metrics is to help more people understand the structure of deliberation, the citizen participation process, and its challenges.
 The following paragraphs will explain how we used the Metrics.

 We selected four tools from Blulu Metrics Family—Blulu Train A & B, Blulu Pizza, and Blulu Meter—to answer the following four questions in each case: